ibexa/documentation-developer/docs/update_and_migration/migrate_to_ibexa_dxp/migrating_from_ez_publish_platform.md

     1. Additionally there are some other topics to be aware of for the code migration from eZ Publish to eZ Platform:

         - Symfony deprecations.
 The recommended version to migrate to is eZ Platform v2.5 LTS, which is using Symfony 3.4 LTS.
-        - [Field Types reference](field_type_reference.md) for overview of Field Types that do and don't exist in eZ Platform
+        - [Field types reference](field_type_reference.md) for overview of field types that do and don't exist in eZ Platform
         - API changes.
 While we have a strict backwards compatibility focus, some deprecated API features were removed and some changes were done to internal parts of the system.
 See [ezpublish-kernel:doc/bc/changes-6.0.md](https://github.com/ezsystems/ezpublish-kernel/blob/v6.7.0/doc/bc/changes-6.0.md)

 !!! note